Learn all about the plethora of museums and cultural centers in Cobb County.

 Marietta

-Visitors from all over the world have walked among the artifacts in the Marietta Museum of History.
+Visitors from all over the world have walked among the artifacts in the Marietta History Center.
 Over 50,000 students have taken field trips to the museum since 2000.
-It’s not hard to see why the Marietta Museum of History has so much appeal when its exhibits include old-fashioned playgrounds and toys Baby Boomers would remember.
+It’s not hard to see why the Marietta History Center has so much appeal when its exhibits include old-fashioned playgrounds and toys Baby Boomers would remember.
 Permanent exhibitions include a military gallery with battlefield relics and gun collections, homelife gallery where housewares from the 19th and 20th centuries are on display, and a general history gallery with eclectic collections of artifacts about the Cobb County area.

 mariettahistory.org